itszainjamil/todo-list/README.md

 ## React To-Do App

 This is a small project I did to practice some fundamentals of React.
-The app allows users to create tasks, mark them as complete, update task titles, sort tasks, delete individual tasks, and delete all tasks.

 ## Features